kalanda/BLE11x-SerialBridge/README.md

 The BLE11x pins are used as follows:

 	TX             P0_4
 	RX             P0_5
-	Module Wakeup      P0_7  (Pull it DOWN to wakeup the module from sleep and wait at least 1ns before send data) Host HCI Wakeup    P1_1  (The module pulls it DOWN before send data to wakeup your HCI in case is required) Status LED         P1_0  (Will be HIGH when connected and LOW in advertising mode)
+	Module Wakeup  P0_7  (Pull it DOWN to wakeup the module from sleep and wait at least 1ns before send data) HCI Wakeup     P1_1  (The module pulls it DOWN before send data to wakeup your HCI in case is required) Status LED     P1_0  (Will be HIGH when connected and LOW in advertising mode)

 *HCI = Host Control Interface or also knows as your microcontroller